Luxoft/gengen/README.md

 }
 ```

-#### strictGuid
+#### unstrictId

-GenGen would convert all 'id' properties from string type to custom Guid type.
+By default, GenGen converts all 'id' properties from string type to custom Guid type.
+You can disable this behaviour by setting it to true

 Example: